Weak Markov Processes as Linear Systems: Cascades of Systems

 \section{Cascades of Systems}

 One of the things one can do with linear systems is to stick them together in various ways.
 The most basic way to do that is to take the output of one system $I$ and to use it as the input of another system $II$.
 The combined system is then called a {\it simple cascade}, see for example \cite{GLR06} for the classical theory ($d=1$).
 It also works for the noncommutative Fornasini-Marchesini systems we have been considering here.
+Such cascade connections of Fornasini-Marchesini systems are also analyzed in Section 4 of \cite{BGM05}.
 We need a slight generalization where the input of system $II$ is obtained from the output of system $I$ by applying a transformation $\Gamma$ to it.
-We call this a $\Gamma$-cascade of systems.
+We call this a $\Gamma$-{\it cascade of systems}.
+(In fact it is not really a generalization because we could absorb $\Gamma$ into the output map of system I or into the input map of system II or treat the middle part as a system on its own.
+But the terminology above is convenient when below we consider representations by processes.)

 We assume here that the two noncommutative Fornasini-Marchesini systems both have the same multiplicity $d$.
 Then the internal space of the combined system is defined to be the direct sum of the internal spaces of systems $I$ and $II$ and, with $u_{II}(\alpha) = \Gamma\, y_I(\alpha)$ (for all $\alpha \in F^+_d$), it follows, by eliminating variables, that the structure maps $(A,B,C,D)$ of the combined system are obtained from the structure maps $(A^{I}, B^{I}, C^{I}, D^{I})$ of system $I$ and $(A^{II}, B^{II}, C^{II}, D^{II})$ of system $II$ by